Nicola Shaw

 Nicola Shaw CBE is the chief executive officer at Yorkshire Water.
 She has previously held roles as the executive officer at National Grid, the chief executive of High Speed 1, and director of FirstGroup.
-She was appointed a CBE in the Queen's New Year's Honours List 2015.
+She was appointed a CBE in the Queen's New Year's Honours List 2016.

 Education

 Shaw attributes her fascination with transport to her father, a stockbroker who commuted to London Bridge from Oxted in Surrey.
 She attended Croydon High School and The King's School, Canterbury.
 Shaw studied History and Economics at Lincoln College, Oxford.
 In 1995 she completed a Master of Science in Transportation degree at the Massachusetts Institute of Technology.

 Career

 Shaw joined Transport for London in 1990.
 She was partly responsible for the Stratford bus station, the first not to be constructed of red brick.
-Shaw then completed a master's degree in interdepartmental transport at Massachusetts Institute of Technology.
+Shaw then completed a master's degree in interdepartmental transport at the Massachusetts Institute of Technology.
 The program focused on civil engineering, the importance of transport and teamwork.
 In 1995 Shaw joined World Bank.
 She worked at Halcrow Group, where she advised Dubai, Singapore and Malaysia on transport projects.
 She returned to the UK in 1999, where she was deputy chief economist and director of Access, Competition and Licensing at the Office of the Rail Regulator.
 In 2002 she joined Bechtel to lead business development.

 In 2003 she was appointed managing director of operations at the Strategic Rail Authority, where she was responsible for the contractual negotiations between the government and private sector train operators.
 She joined FirstGroup in 2005, where she was managing director of the bus division.
-From 2005 to 2010, she was responsible for 25,000 staff in the bus division and £1.3 billion revenue.
+From 2005 to 2010, she was responsible for 25,000 staff in the bus division and £1.3 billion in revenue.

 Between 2010 and 2015 she was a non-executive director of Aer Lingus.
 In 2011 she became chief executive of High Speed 1, where she transformed the project from construction into a long-term business.
 Shaw was responsible for customer relations, including St Pancras railway station and Stratford International station.

 In the 2015 Summer Budget she was tasked to write a report on how to "fix Network Rail".
 She published the Shaw Report in 2016, which made several recommendations for the future of British Transport: